 — Schaar & Silva, LLP (@SchaarSilva) September 13, 2022

-A rollover accident may turn your vehicle upside down but not your life.
+A rollover accident may turn your vehicle upside down, but not your life.
 Life-threatening injuries from a rollover would demand costly medical treatments and rehabilitation services.
-Seeking compensation would not make up for the pain and the emotional trauma you come across.
+Seeking compensation would not make up for the pain and emotional trauma you come across.
 However, a successful rollover accident lawsuit would end up easing your financial burden.
-Get in touch with an expert personal injury attorney before it’s late.
+Get in touch with an expert personal injury attorney before it’s too late.